earthai-tech/watex/README.md

 ##  Overview

-**_WATex_** is a Python library mainly focused on the groundwater exploration (GWE).
+**_WATex_** is a Python-based library mainly focused on the groundwater exploration (GWE).
 It brings novel approaches
-    for reducing numerous losses during the hydro-geophysical exploration projects and encompasses the DC-resistivity ( Electrical profiling (ERP) & vertical electrical sounding (VES)), short-periods EM, geology and hydrogeology methods.
-From methodologies based on Machine Learning,  it allows to:
+    for reducing numerous losses during the hydro-geophysical exploration projects.
+It encompasses the Direct-current (DC) resistivity ( Electrical profiling (ERP) & vertical electrical sounding (VES)), short-periods electromagnetic (EM), geology and hydrogeology methods.
+From methodologies based on Machine Learning,
+    it allows to:
    - auto-detect the right position to locate the drilling operations to minimize the rate of unsuccessful drillings and unsustainable boreholes;
    - reduce the cost of permeability coefficient (k) data collection during the hydro-geophysical engineering projects,
    - predict the water content in the well such as the groundwater flow rate, the level of water inrush, ...
+   - recover the EM loss signals in area with huge interferences noises ...
    - etc.

 ## Documentation